Carmy Berzatto

-Carmen Anthony Berzatto, typically called Carmy, Carm, Bear, Chef, or Jeff, is a fictional character on the FX Network television series The Bear.
-Created by Christopher Storer and played by Jeremy Allen White since the show's premiere in 2022, Carmy is a nationally acclaimed chef who returns home to Chicago to run his family's failing Italian beef sandwich restaurant after the death of his older brother.
-White has received multiple Emmy and Golden Globe awards for his portrayal of the sometimes-troubled cook, who attempts to salvage the family business while simultaneously reconstructing long-neglected family relationships with his sister and their "cousin", all with help from a talented young chef who joins the restaurant crew in the pilot episode.
-Carmy is plagued by the conflicting demands of his trauma and his talent, all while trying to launch a business that will save his sister Sugar from losing her house to the tax man and keep his "found family" off of the proverbial unemployment line.
+Carmen Anthony Berzatto, typically called Carmy, Carm, or Bear, is a fictional character on the FX Network television series The Bear.
+Created by Christopher Storer and played by Jeremy Allen White, Carmy is a nationally acclaimed chef who returns home to Chicago to run his family's failing Italian beef sandwich restaurant after the death of his older brother.
+White has received multiple Emmy and Golden Globe awards for his performance.

+Casting

+Series creator Christopher Storer had previously worked with Jeremy Allen White on The Rental (2020) and wanted him for the part.

+Reception

+In 2025, Variety named White's work playing Carmy Berzatto as one of the 100 greatest TV acting performances of the 21st century.

 Career

-Carmy is a talented young chef who inherits a low-class sandwich shop in the River North neighborhood of Chicago, Illinois, United States, from his recently deceased, drug-dependent brother Michael "Mikey" Berzatto (Jon Bernthal) and sets to work turning it into a respectable place of business.
+Carmy is a talented young chef who inherits a low-class sandwich shop in the River North neighborhood of Chicago, Illinois, United States, from his recently deceased, drug-dependent brother Michael "Mikey" Berzatto (Jon Bernthal) and declares his intention to turn it into a respectable place of business run by adults...eventually.
 Carmy has been described as a prototypical prodigal son, with not a little "conquering hero" in him as well, such that "Carmy is greeted with ambivalence by the friends and family he left behind for the...pretensions of haute cuisine."
 Allen has stated that Carmy initially comes home without "much of an identity outside of his profession."
 He told GoldDerby.com in 2023 that his first impression of the character from reading the pilot script was that Carmy was "incredibly lonely and uncomfortable with himself, but also very determined and...very skilled in what he does."
-According to series creator Christopher Storer, finding the balance between heritage (for better or worse), and a more innovative but uncertain path forward is central to Carmy's story:
+According to series creator Storer, finding the balance between heritage (for better or worse), and a more innovative but uncertain path forward is central to Carmy's story:

-"Where we are with food today is obviously very complicated and tricky.
+Where we are with food today is obviously very complicated and tricky.
 I think there's a lot of conversation right now about how sustainable some of the Michelin-style restaurants are, and how people are getting paid.
 All of those things go into what our characters are going through.
 Specifically Carmy, who has been trained in those worlds, and who is gifted.
 But he also loves the food that he grew up with, the food from his family.
 And look, I can tell you that I've eaten at some of the best restaurants in the world, and I've eaten at Mr. Beef in Chicago.
-And I think that Mr. Beef is better than some three-star Michelin restaurants I've been in."
+And I think that Mr. Beef is better than some three-star Michelin restaurants I've been in.